Fridge Not Defrosting

-This electronic board in your fridge directs the fridge how often to run the automatic defrost cycle.
-When this board has issues or fails altogether, the fridge will not go into a defrost cycle.
+This electronic board in your fridge directs the fridge on how often to run the automatic defrost cycle.
+The fridge will not go into a defrost cycle when this board has issues or fails altogether.

 If your refrigerator and freezer never go through a defrost cycle, the result will be that you will find your refrigerator and freezer not defrosting.

 Your defrost sensor system monitors the temperature of your evaporator.
 This part has a fuse that acts as a backup in case the sensor fails.

-If the sensor fails to shut off the defrost heater, the fuse will blow, and the heater will be forced to shut off.
-In this case, your defrost heater will no longer be operational, and the result will be that your refrigerator doesn’t defrost.
+Should the sensor neglect to deactivate the defrost heater, the thermal fuse will blow, compelling the heater to shut down.
+Consequently, your defrost heater becomes non-operational, leading to the undesirable outcome of your refrigerator failing to defrost.

-The defrost timer turns on the defrost heater several times each day to remove any frost that may have accumulated on the evaporator.
-If the timer is defective, it may not move into the defrost cycle or send power to the defrost heater during the defrost cycle.
+The defrost timer orchestrates the activation of the defrost heater multiple times each day, eradicating any frost buildup on the evaporator.
+A defective timer may fail to progress into the defrost cycle or transmit power to the defrost heater during said cycle.

-To check the operation of the timer, you can simply manually advance the timer into the defrost cycle.
-At that point, the compressor should turn off, and the heater should turn on.
+To assess the timer’s functionality, manually advance it into the defrost cycle.
+At this juncture, the compressor should cease operation, and the heater should commence.

-While it is not common for a refrigerator to stop defrosting when it happens, the causes are usually pretty straightforward.
-The troubleshooting solutions to these issues are just as straightforward.
+While it’s uncommon for a refrigerator to cease defrosting, the causes are typically straightforward.
+Fortunately, troubleshooting these issues is just as uncomplicated.

-Now that you know the causes of defrost system not working in your refrigerator let us show you the steps to solve the problems and get your refrigerator defrosting again in no time.
+Now that you understand the reasons behind your refrigerator’s defrost system malfunction, let us guide you through the steps to rectify these problems and have your refrigerator defrosting efficiently again.

 When dealing with a possible issue with your defrost control board, it is best to eliminate the simple issues first before jumping to the control board.
 The first steps are to check the function of both the defrost heater and the defrost thermostat.